udit-rawat/RAG-cbot/README.md

-# RAG-cbot

-Here’s everything in **Markdown format** for easy inclusion in your `README.md` file.
-I’ve also added comments for the `.env` file to guide users on replacing values.

----

 # **RAG-CBot**

 A Retrieval-Augmented Generation (RAG) chatbot that uses a vector database for semantic search and stores chat history in a MySQL database.
 The chatbot is served via a Flask API.